MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Then click **+ Add assignment** button and assign the **User administrator** role to **az104-01a-aaduser1**.

-    >**Note**: You also have the option of assigning Azure AD roles when provisioning a new user.
+    >**Note**: You also have the option of assigning Entra ID roles when provisioning a new user.

       ![](../Labs/Images/az-104-ex-1-task-1-st-16.png)